secure-device-onboard/docs/docs/security-best-practices/security-best-practices.md

 A secure element that is physically affixed to the platform ties keys and the platform together and makes key theft visually evident since the platform will be missing.

 Runtime environment (including the applications and UI) that is used to access the private key for signing operation shall be restricted to only trusted users and applications.
-It is highly recommended to log the usage of the key such that it can be audited later in time.
+It is highly recommended to log the usage of the key such that it can be audited later.

 Customers must take care, that such cryptographic hardware is only as secure as its deployment.
 Even a security token that can never export a private key can be exploited if it is physically stolen from the workplace.